When to hire a fractional CTO: 8 signals

 Signal 3: You are paying for tools that do not talk to each other

-Signal 6: Your first developer is no longer the right person to lead the technical direction
+Signal 6: Your first developer should no longer lead the technical direction

 How fast does it pay back?

-For most SMEs, a fractional CTO engagement at the Foundation tier (£2k per month) pays back within the first quarter through one or more of: SaaS rationalisation savings, a built system that improves the qualified-inquiry number, or a prevented architecture decision that would have cost significantly more to fix later.
+For most SMEs, a fractional CTO engagement at the Foundation tier of £2k per month pays back inside the first quarter, through one or more of three levers.
+The first is subscription savings from cutting overlapping tools.
+The second is a built system that moves the qualified-inquiry number.
+The third is a prevented architecture decision that would have cost far more to unwind later.
+Many operators we have worked with moved their qualified-inquiry number meaningfully once the first system went live, which is usually the point where the engagement stops looking like a cost.

 Frequently asked questions